Equilibrium Strategies for the N-agent Mean-Variance Investment Problem over a Random Horizon: The -agent game

-We consider a mean-variance optimization portfolio problem for each agent over a random horizon $(0, \tau]$.
-For each agent, we assume they are concerned about the relative wealth comparing to others.
+We consider a mean-variance optimization portfolio problem over a random horizon $(0, \tau]$.
+For each agent, they are not concerned about their own wealth but also taking into account other's relative wealth.
 Define

-the $n$ agents' average wealth at time $t$ under the strategy $\bpi$.
-In order to have a more realistic model, \citet{bjork2014mean} studied a mean-variance portfolio optimization problem when the risk aversion depends dynamically on current wealth, and they derived an analytic solution when the risk aversion $\gam(x) = \gam/x$.
-In the single-period mean-variance analysis, the objective function on $[0,1]$ is to maximize